The striking race gap in corporate America

 [George Floyd’s America: Examining systemic racism and racial injustice in the post-civil rights era]

-At least 8 companies — Walmart, Nvidia, Cisco, Pfizer, T-Mobile, Costco, Honeywell and Qualcomm — list no Black executives among their leadership team as of December, according to information they supplied to The Post.
+At least eight companies — Walmart, Nvidia, Cisco, Pfizer, T-Mobile, Costco, Honeywell and Qualcomm — list no Black executives among their leadership team as of December, according to information they supplied to The Post.

 The percentage of Black executives in the C-suite equals or surpasses America’s Black population of 12 percent at 10 companies.
 Within that group, Black executives made up at least 20 percent of the C-suite at five companies — Merck, UPS, AT&T, UnitedHealth Group and Home Depot.